-According to the law firm press release, Salix focuses on treatments for digestive system diseases and disorders, including its top-selling antibiotic drug XIFAXAN® (rifaximin) (Xifaxan).
+According to the law firm press release, Salix Pharmaceuticals, Ltd. ("Salix") focuses on treatments for digestive system diseases and disorders, including its top-selling antibiotic drug XIFAXAN® (rifaximin).
 Salix primarily sells its drugs through wholesalers, which then sell Salix's drugs to pharmacies.

 The truth about demand for Xifaxan and other Salix drugs and the consequences for Salix's business were revealed on November 6 and 7, 2014, when Salix announced that: (1) its longstanding Chief Financial Officer had abruptly resigned; (2) its wholesaler inventory levels were three times greater than previously reported, and its audit committee had retained outside counsel to look into Salix's reporting of wholesaler inventory; and (3) its previously issued revenue guidance for all of 2014 would be reduced by 12.5 percent.
 In reaction to these disclosures, Salix's stock price fell nearly 34 percent, to close at $91.47 per share on extraordinary trading volume.